 Includes bug fixes for Optimizer Hub 1.8.0.

-The message "Error occurred while executing task for trigger IntervalTrigger" may be seen during initialization.
-This resolves automatically after some time and work as expected.
+The message "Error occurred while executing task for trigger IntervalTrigger" may be offloading compilations, it is time to rebrand the offering to better reflect what it does.

 Release Date: September 12, 2023